GuideNepalPersonal FinanceHubPillar

 A pillar guide to personal finance in Nepal — taxes, salary, saving, retirement (CIT/PF/SSF), insurance, home loans, NEPSE, and budgeting in NPR.

 This is the index.
-Every post on this blog tries to answer one specific question about money in Nepal — taxes, banks, retirement, insurance, home loans, NEPSE.
-This page maps them into the order you actually use them, so you can read them as a sequence rather than as a list.
+Each post on the blog answers one specific question about money in Nepal: taxes, banks, retirement, insurance, home loans, NEPSE.
+The page lays them out in the order you actually use them, so they read as a sequence rather than a list.

-If you only have ten minutes today, read the first link in each section below.
-The rest is depth.
+Got ten minutes today?
+Read the first link in each section below.
+Everything else is depth.

 1. Understand your money